SimoneCnt/thermo/EXAMPLES.md

 were used to develop a quantum correction to the classical conformational free energy difference.

-> M. Cecchini, "Quantum Corrections to the Free Energy Difference between
-> Peptides and Proteins Conformers", Journal of Chemical Theory and
-> Computation, 2015 ASAP

 The quantum correction is by default calculated by Thermo; for example, for the myosin converter